s-knibbs/dvb2hls/README.md

 playback in VLC due to PCR jitter.
 - Various HLS standards violations currently.

+## CONTRIBUTING

+The project is currently in a dormant state right now since I don't have the time to work on this currently.
+But contributions and pull-requests are welcome.

 ## LICENSE

 The project is licensed under the terms of the GPLv3.